-However, they missed four TSs such as in simplifying content of stories to meet students’ characteristics and language ability to ease them understand the stories (TS-2), exposing analytical, evaluative, and creative thinking based on PMI in storytelling classroom (TS-6), showing moral lessons from stories to build students’ social awareness (TS-10), and composing more child-friendly stories related to students’ world and experiences (TS-14).
-Finally, ET1 did three TSs (TS-3, TS-11, TS-12), which were not done by ET4, meanwhile, ET4 applied the other three TSs (TS-9, TS-13, TS-15) which were not implemented by ET1.
-On the basis of classroom observation, with regard to TS-9, which was not implemented by ET1 but applied by the other teachers, King et al. (2010) shared that critical thinking encouraged students to see and evaluate phenomena from different point of views.
-Then, the students’ views (TS-9) were then explored using daily living stories through PMI strategies (Obs-ET2, ET3, ET4, ET5 & ET6).
-In accordance with TS-12, Brookhart & Bronowicz (2010) provides guidance in assessing higher order thinking (HOT) skills by providing logical arguments and reasons to support opinions (TS-12) and presenting relevant evidence to support the answers (Obs-ET1, ET2 & ET3).

-In PMI, students’ reasons were classified into three categories, Plus (P), Minus (M), and Interesting (I).
+Based on the descriptions of the three sub-themes above, students’ responses and reasons were classified into three categories, Plus (P), Minus (M), and Interesting (I) (De Bono, 1982; Sharma & Priyamvada, 2017; Nikijuluw & Puspitasari, 2018; Sharma, Priyamvada, & Chetna, 2020).
 In the Plus (P) category, students were required to show positive points and strengths of the decisions they chose.
 While in the Minus (M) category, students were encouraged to give statements on negative aspects of the choices they made.
 Finally, in the Interesting (I) category, students were directed to explain further information and reasonings on the choices they made.
-Through in-depth interviews (Ints.) with students, which was done in Indonesian language and English translation is provided for the readers to easily understand the texts, PMI strategies were positively responded by the students from different schools.
+Through in-depth interviews (Ints.) with the students which were done in Indonesian language (the English translation is provided for the readers) to easily understand the texts, PMI strategies implemented by the English teachers were positively responded by the students from different schools.
 Two of the selected responses (Int-Student-2 and Int-Student-3) are quoted in the following ([2] & [3]).